massimobonanni/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

 # Deploy a container to Azure Container Apps with the Azure CLI

-In this exercise you create a secure Container Apps environment and deploy a simple containerized app.
+In this exercise, you deploy a containerized application to Azure Container Apps using the Azure CLI.
+You learn how to create a container app environment, deploy your container, and verify that your application is running in Azure.

 Tasks performed in this exercise:

-* Create a resource group for the container
+* Create resources in Azure
-* Create a container
+* Create an Azure Container Apps environment
-* Verify the container is running
+* Deploy a container app to the environment

 This exercise takes approximately **15** minutes to complete.